citp/privacy-policy-historical/a/ae/aeg/aegon.co.uk.md

   * All members of staff, including temporary members of staff, sign confidentiality agreements to make sure they treat the information with respect.
   * Staff can only access the systems that they need to do their job.
   * We make sure that personal information is only passed to those people and organisations that are entitled to know.
 We check to confirm that people are who they say they are, and that these organisations or people are allowed to have access to this information.
 Every business area has its own verification checks that relate to the data held and types of people who may need access.
-  * Staff are required to complete computer based training in data protection every two years.
+  * Staff are required to complete computer based training in data protection every year.
 This makes sure that members of staff know how to treat personal information and the risks involved if it’s poorly treated.